Delayed Feedback Modeling with Influence Functions: Experiment

 \section{Experiment}

-In this section, we conduct comprehensive experiments to evaluate the effectiveness and efficiency of our proposed method.
-Our experiments aim to investigate the following research questions: \begin{itemize}[left=0pt] \item \textbf{RQ1}: How does our method's performance compare to state-of-the-art methods in CVR prediction? \item \textbf{RQ2}: Can our method adapt to dynamic changes in user interests over time? \item \textbf{RQ3}: How efficient is our method in calculating parameter changes? \end{itemize}
+Our experiments aim to investigate the following research questions: \textbf{RQ1}: How does our method's performance compare to state-of-the-art methods in CVR prediction? \textbf{RQ2}: Can our method adapt to dynamic changes in user interests over time? \textbf{RQ3}: How efficient is our method in calculating parameter changes?